Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Yeah.

-Though even the ones that necessarily don't ban it, they strongly discourage people from doing it unless it's from like a top ten-year experience or someone who was experienced known to have experience in like the indie circuit.
+Unless I know other wrestling promotions that doesn't even the ones that necessarily don't ban it, they strongly discourage people from doing it unless it's from like a top 10-year experience or someone who is experienced known to have experience in like the indie circuit.

-You know, unless you're there, but you know, even in the wrestling community when they see a chair shot, it's extremely cringe now.
+You know, unless you're there, but you know, even in the wrestling community, when they see a chair shot, it's extremely cringe now.

-But WWE the WWE is like that's a banned maneuver.
+But WWE, the WWE is like, that's a banned maneuver.

 Wow.